A journey inside the typical products made in Calabria

 A trip to Southern Italy is inevitably a journey where you go through the smells and flavors of the traditional cuisine.

-A way of cooking that has attracted the attention of food scientists.
+A way of cooking (organic produce) that has attracted the attention of food scientists.

 The Mediterranean Diet, and all the interpretations that nutritionists have built around it, was born in the inland areas between Campania, Basilicata and Calabria.